lhwdev/note/docs/other/windows-self-driver-signing-en.md

 !!! warning "**Alert**"
     Get yourself informed enough.
     I do not guarantee if this would work.
+    This writing is the record of what I've done, rather than a comprehensive guide. kleene-way-to-do-this (better than mine) should be exist.

 ## Why?